Eltham (Vic.)

 An assessment of population growth drivers in Eltham reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Eltham's population is estimated at around 19,371.
-This reflects an increase of 524 people since the 2021 Census, which reported a population of 18,847.
-The change is inferred from AreaSearch's resident population estimate of 19,011 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Eltham's estimated population is around 19,373.
+This reflects an increase of 526 people (2.8%) since the 2021 Census, which reported a population of 18,847.
+The change is inferred from AreaSearch's estimated resident population of 19,011 following examination of ABS's latest ERP data release in June 2024 and an additional 130 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,166 persons per square kilometer.
 Population growth was primarily driven by overseas migration contributing approximately 68.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, it utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation method from LGA to SA2 levels.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median growth is projected for the area, expected to expand by 3,559 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.5% over the 17 years.
+Future population trends project an above median growth rate for the suburb of Eltham (Vic.), expected to expand by 3,562 persons to reach a total population of approximately 23,935 by 2041, reflecting a gain of 16.4% over the 17 years.

 Frequently Asked Questions - Population